neondatabase/website/content/docs/conceptual-guides/branching.md

 Creating a branch does not increase load on the parent branch or affect it in any way, which means that you can create a branch at any time without impacting the performance of your production system.

 An endpoint is created for each branch, which is the compute instance associated with the branch.
 A branch endpoint is read-write.
 To connect to a branch from a client or application, you must connect to the branch endpoint.
+For more information, see [Getting started with branches](../../getting-started-with-neon/get-started-branching).

 ## Branching workflows